Mailman (City Letter Carrier)

 Hi, I was wondering how do the post office decide the amount of mails that the postman should deliver in a day.
 I know that it depends on the route, but is there a limit to how many or how heavy the mails/parcels are?

-Asked by Chygnet almost 8 years ago
+Asked by Chygnet over 8 years ago

 In theory each postal route (which is usually made up of one letter carrier) should be the amount of work (sorting and delivering the mail/parcels) for 8 hrs of work per day.
 In reality this amt varies depending on the time of year (December being the heaviest package season so it usually takes longer to complete a route, summer not so much).
 There aren't adjustments made too frequently to the size of a postal route but it could happen if a route was way out of whack to being able to be finished in 8 hours.
 There is a route adjustment procedure that takes place where the volume of mail is counted plus the amount of time it takes to deliver a route.
 To answer your question though, I don't know of an actually limit in the amt of mail to be given each day to a letter carrier.

-Asked by Expensive Life Lesson almost 9 years ago
+Asked by Andrew over 9 years ago

-Asked by Mark over 8 years ago
+Asked by steve over 9 years ago